Introduction

 The EUDR aims to:

-Breaking the link between consumption and deforestation: The goal is to prevent European markets from driving deforestation by ensuring that imported products like soy, beef, and palm oil are not produced on land cleared of forests.
+Breaking the link between consumption and deforestation: The goal is to prevent European markets from driving deforestation by ensuring that imported products like soy, , and palm oil are not produced on land cleared of forests.

 Reducing the EU’s carbon footprint: By tackling deforestation associated with agricultural production, the EU aims to significantly reduce carbon emissions related to the consumption and production of these commodities.